ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![scale 1](/blog/2021-09-08-one_day_with_racket/img/13-scale1.png)

-Now let's enhance our legacy code.
-If we want to be able to ask for a big, small or normal-sized house we will need some kind of `switch` or `else if` statement.
+Now I'll enhance my legacy code.
+If I want to be able to ask for a big, small or normal-sized house I'll need some kind of `switch` or `else if` statement.

-That switch is feasable using [case](https://docs.racket-lang.org/guide/case.html) whereas else-if is more like [cond](https://docs.racket-lang.org/reference/if.html)
+That switch can be done using [case](https://docs.racket-lang.org/guide/case.html) whereas else-if is more like [cond](https://docs.racket-lang.org/reference/if.html)

 ```rkt
 (define